-At the end of the half-day session, all students completed a post-curriculum paper-and-pencil survey (Appendix).
-This questionnaire was internally developed by the department's Education Specialist who has more than 11 years of experience with survey design, curriculum design and evaluation, and behavioral metrics such as this.
+At the end of the half-day session, all students completed a post-curriculum paper-and-pencil survey (Appendix; available at cuaj.ca).
+This questionnaire was internally developed by the department's education specialist, who has more than II years of experience with survey design, curriculum design and evaluation, and behavioral metrics.
 The survey solicited quantitative and qualitative responses.
-The survey asked students to provide demographic and descriptive information (8 questions, open answer and multiple-choice format), current interest in both surgery and urology (2 questions, 10-point scale), satisfaction with current training (2 questions, 5-point Likert-scale), pre- and post-curriculum knowledge (6 questions, 5-point Likert-scale), satisfaction with the curriculum (11 questions, 5-point Likert-scale), and any additional feedback or suggestions for the session (2 questions, open answer/free text response).
-The questionnaire took approximately 5 minutes to complete.
-Although it was voluntary, 100% of participants filled out the evaluation across both sessions.
+The survey asked students to provide demographic and descriptive information (eight questions, open answer and multiple-choice formats), current interest in both surgery and urology (two questions, 10-point scale), satisfaction with current training (two questions, five-point Likert scale), pre- and postcurriculum knowledge (six questions, five-point Likert scale), satisfaction with the curriculum (II questions, five-point Likert-scale), and any additional feedback or suggestions for the session (two questions, open